SSWConsulting/SSW.Rules.Content/rules/use-nextjs/rule.md

 Here are some reasons to consider using Next.js instead of React alone:

+- **Incremental Static Regeneration:** Next.js allows you to create or update static pages _after_ you’ve built your site.
+Incremental Static Regeneration (ISR) enables you to use static-generation on a per-page basis, **without needing to rebuild the entire site**.
+With ISR, you can retain the benefits of static while scaling to millions of pages.

+- **TypeScript:** Next.js provides an integrated TypeScript experience, including zero-configuration set up and built-in types for Pages, APIs, and more.

+- **Internationalized Routing:** Next.js has built-in support for internationalized (i18n) routing since v10.0.0.
+You can provide a list of locales, the default locale, and domain-specific locales and Next.js will automatically handle the routing.

+- **API routes:** API routes provide a solution to build your API with Next.js.
+Any file inside the folder `pages/api` is mapped to `/api/*` and will be treated as an API endpoint instead of a page.
+They are server-side only bundles and won't increase your client-side bundle size.

 - **Server-side rendering:** Next.js provides built-in support for SSR, which can significantly improve website performance and SEO by rendering pages on the server and sending HTML to the client.

-  - For example, the SSW Website is more accessible and SEO-friendly for search engines because its pages are rendered on the server using Next.js.
+- **Dynamic Import:** Next.js supports lazy loading external libraries with `import()` and React components with `next/dynamic`.
+Deferred loading helps improve the initial loading performance by decreasing the amount of JavaScript necessary to render the page.
+Components or libraries are only imported and included in the JavaScript bundle when they're used. `next/dynamic` is a composite extension of `React.lazy` and `Suspense`, components can delay hydration until the Suspense boundary is resolved.

 - **Automatic code splitting:** Next.js automatically splits code into smaller chunks, which can improve website performance by reducing the initial load time.
-  - For example, the SSW Websites uses Next.js to break code into smaller pieces and load only what's necessary for each page, making the website faster and more responsive.

-- **Built-in CSS and image optimization:** Next.js has built-in support for optimizing CSS and images, which can help reduce website load times and improve performance.
+- **Built-in CSS, image, and font optimization:** Next.js has built-in support for optimizing CSS, images and fonts.
+These can help reduce website load times and improve performance.

-  - For example, the SSW Website uses Next.js to optimize its images and CSS, making the website faster and more visually appealing.
+- **Automatic Static Optimization:** Next.js automatically determines that a page is static (can be prerendered) if it has no blocking data requirements.
+This feature allows Next.js to emit hybrid applications that contain **both server-rendered and statically generated pages**.

+- **MDX:** MDX is a superset of markdown that lets you write JSX directly in your markdown files.
+It is a powerful way to add dynamic interactivity, and embed components within your content, helping you to bring your pages to life.

 - **Incremental adoption:** Next.js allows developers to add server-side rendering and other advanced features incrementally to an existing React application, making it easy to adopt and integrate into existing projects.

-  - For example, the SSW Website used Next.js to add server-side rendering to existing React components, making the website faster and more SEO-friendly.
+- **Codemods:** Next.js provides Codemod transformations to help upgrade your Next.js codebase when a feature is deprecated.
+Codemods are transformations that run on your codebase programmatically.
+This allows for a large amount of changes to be applied without having to manually go through every file.

 ### Summary